General Bartolomé Mitre Railway: Suburban services

 A CSR electric multiple unit in Buenos Aires.

 In the metropolitan sector of the City of Buenos Aires there is an electrified commuter branch that operates from the Retiro terminus in the Buenos Aires neighbourhood of Retiro, to several suburban locations in Greater Buenos Aires.

 When the Government of Argentina decided to privatize all the urban railway services in 1992, Mitre Line (the urban passenger service of Ferrocarril Mitre) was given in concession to Trenes de Buenos Aires (or TBA, which also took over Sarmiento Line) through Decree N° 730/95.

 Núñez station.
 The old iron bridges installed by the Central Argentine are still in use.

 During the first two years of concession, TBA met the requirements specified on the contract, about the frequency of the service, with an average of 98%.
 By February 1999 the consortium had invested US$200 million, including the reconstruction of 220 Toshiba wagons, the remodelling of 13 stations and workshops.
 In addition, a new ticket-selling system was introduced with the installation of vending machines.

 One of the most notable improvements was the introduction of "Puma" coaches in the Retiro-Tigre branch.
-This coaches were built by local factory Emprendimientos Ferroviarios S.A.
-(EMFER) and featured air conditioning, ABS brakes and computer-supervising systems.
+This coaches were built by local factory Emprendimientos Ferroviarios (EMFER) and featured air conditioning, ABS brakes and computer-supervising systems.

 In 1997 the government decided to modify the contracts of concession with a plan of modernization for US$2,500 million.
 The future investments required to acquire 492 brand-new electric coaches, refurbishing of more than 100 km of existing tracks, and the installation of new signalling, among other improvements.

 Nevertheless, the government of Fernando De la Rúa (who had come to power in 1999) made changes to the original project, reducing the amount of the budget to US$1,300 million.
 To a compensation to the companies, the State granted subsidies to TBA (and the rest of the private operators) as a way to compensate the losses and avoid tariffs to increase.

 Due to this politic and the lack of investments in Mitre Line, the quality of the service decreased considerably.
 TBA operated the line until the 2012 Once station rail disaster happened.
 As a result, the national government revoked the concession granted to TBA and gave the Mitre and Sarmiento to State operator UGOFE, that managed the line until 2014 when it was given under concession to Corredores Ferroviarios S.A.

 In 2014 the government announced the acquisition of new coaches to replace the existing electric Mitre Line rolling stock.
 The new trains were manufactured by Chinese company CSR Corporation Limited, the first to arrive in June 2014.